lildude/gonefora.run/_posts/2016-02-07-week-in-review-1-7-feb-16.md

 And the pain just got worse as the afternoon progressed.

 It's Sunday today.
 I'm in Austin, Texas and the sun is just coming up on what is likely to be a lovely day.
 I had planned of hitting the streets of Austin for three hours today, but my back is still tender and painful when lying on my back or doing any sudden movements.
-Sadly, this means no run today :cry: and for who knows how much longer.
+Sadly, this means no run today 😢 and for who knows how much longer.
 I want to run the Wokingham Half on the 21st so I won't be "testing the waters" until I'm sure the pain has gone.

-I'm off to go cry into my big southern breakfast. :cry:.
+I'm off to go cry into my big southern breakfast. 😢.